Songs of good cheer, Christmas is here! (Sorry not sorry).

 The Yuletide brings us many delights; fairy-lit streets, presents, decorations, endless family dinners, crackers and heaps of mince pies, to name but a few.

 While it’s a wonderful time for all the family, December is actually the busiest month of the year for vets.
 Read on for facts of how to keep your dog safe this Christmas, especially if it’s their first festive season!

 Here at Gudog, we’re a bit extra when it comes to decking the halls.
 It’s important to consider your pooch when getting your home in shape for Christmas; what might look like a bauble to us is a ball to them.
 And while we know not to chow down on our strong of fairy lights, our pup doesn’t know the dangers.

 Okay, first things first – a funny picture with your pooch adorned in fairly lights is not worth electrocuting anyone.
 Just don’t do it.

 If you’ve got a dog dog prone to chewing, you’ll want to either elevate your tree s they can’t reach, or keep a close eye on them while they’re in the same room together.

 99% of tinsels are painted with sprays which are toxic for doggos (and humans for that matter).
 Some are made with metal wire to give a specific shape, and even if it’s not, it’s still a choking hazard if it gets caught around your dog’s neck.

 Small or big, Christmas baubles with their bright colours will catch your pooch’s eye.
-Pick sturdy baubles (not those which break as they fall), and ones that are big enough for your dog not to swallow them.
-If you care about your baubles, hang them high up on the Christmas tree.
+Pick sturdy, non breakable baubles (these are common nowadays), and ones that are big enough for your dog not to be able to swallow them.
+If you’ve got some special baubles (just us..?!), hang them high up on the Christmas tree.